DoTheEvo/XCPng-basics/README.md

 All is pretty straight forward.
 The official docs have pretty hand holding instructions too.

-After reboot, we are shown a basic info menu, similar to esxi but better.
+After reboot, we are shown the basic info menu, similar to esxi but better.
 I really like the look with all the info and all the functionality.
 This menu can be open even when SSH in, with `xsconsole` command.